Ismael-San/SQL/BACI : International Trade Database /README.md

 In the initial data preparation phase, we performed the following tasks:
 - Loading the csv dataset
 - Handling missing values/duplicates
+- Data formatting :
-- Data formatting (handling format issues with country name and special characters)
+  - Handling format issues with country name and special characters from Microsoft Excel
-- Data formatting in header to increase readibility, here is the query use from MySQL Workbench :
+  - Data formatting in header to increase readibility, here is the queries use from MySQL Workbench :

 ```sql
 SELECT *